Mr Cruel: Earlier crimes

 There had been varying reports by the media of suspected attacks prior to 1987.
 The police have never released specific details of suspected attacks.
-Detective Stephen Fontana answered a journalist's question in 2001 on earlier attacks, saying "that there just wasn't enough known about him and he didn't want to speculate".
+Detective Stephen Fontana answered a journalist's question in 2001 on earlier attacks, saying "that there just wasn't enough known about him and [he] didn't want to speculate".

 In a 2019 television documentary, retired Detective Chris O'Connor said that there was "broadly speaking perhaps up to a dozen" victims for the investigation.
 The first victim was a 14-year-old girl who was abducted from her home in Hampton in February 1985.
 During her assault, the attacker told her, "My liberty, my freedom, is more important than your life".
 An intimate swab was taken from the victim.

 Moniker

 The Sun newspaper gave the perpetrator the moniker of "Mr Cruel" after police described a serial home invasion rapist in November 1987 as "super cool and super cruel".
 The name was adopted by the rest of the media.
-At the time, police believed the same perpetrator was responsible for three rapes: the first in 1985 of a woman, the second in 1987 of a girl and the third in 1987 of a woman.
+At the time, police believed the same perpetrator was responsible for three rapes: the first in 1985 of a woman, the second in 1987 of a girl and the third also in 1987 of another woman.